I’m making friends with my microbiome.

 Apparently you don’t want to rinse the grains with tap water (chlorine kills the bacteria) or use metallic utensils (metal reacts with the matrix).
 It’s so easy even I was able to do it!
 And I’m no genius in the kitchen, believe me.
 No kitchen chemist.

-But this kefir has me intrigued.
-I’m actually kind of interested to know what is going on in there.
+But kefir has me intrigued.
+I’m actually fascinated by what is going on in there.
 Alcohol is being produced.
 The bacteria are munching up the lactose in the milk, producing lactic acid.
 (This is why lactose-intolerant people fart a lot less after drinking kefir than they do after drinking milk.)
 Maybe this is why people like chemistry.
 Maybe one day I might like chemistry.
 Quick – pass the paper bag, I’m hyperventilating!

 The kefir grains grow in volume.
 You can eat the excess, or give them away to other people who are tired of hearing you spout about the virtues of kefir and will do anything to shut you up, even ferment milk on their own kitchen counters.
 Here’s a picture of my kefir grains just post-straining: